jaskirankaur25/Induction/README.md

 The english test evaluated our understanding of fundamental concepts,  including grammar and writing skills, Comprehension.
 The math test  included a mix of basic mathematical concepts and numerical aptitude-based questions.
 I felt well-prepared thanks to the comprehensive lectures and practice problems we had been working on.

+# Day 3

+# Amazing intwraction with Proffessor jaswinder singh
+The personality whose teaching style I always adore is one I often see on social media platforms like Facebook, YouTube, and Instagram.
+I was thrilled to see him live on stage.
+Dr. Jaswinder Singh, the in-charge of IAPT, delivered an engaging lecture on induction and other topics, making them easy to understand.
+He emphasized that mathematics is the foundation of everything.
+He is a two different-time National Awardee and has also been honored with the Shiksha Rattan Award.
+He is the innovator of a unique science program - Jaswin's Science and Mathematics Lab on Wheels.
+He even shared a trick to remember the total number of bones and where they are located.
+He also told us the truth about "Bhagwan," revealing that the name itself comprises five elements essential to run this world.
+It's like this: Bhumi (land), Gagan (sky), Vayu (air), Agni (fire), and Nir (water).

+# lec with priya darshani
+The lecture on UHV, highlighting Dr. Priya Darshani's insights, made me realize the importance of living in harmony with ourselves, others, and nature.
+The speaker emphasized how values like Right Understanding, Relationship, and Physical Facilities play a role in our life, and that a proper balance is important.
+She reminded us that excitement is a feeling and can't sustain us in the long term.
+To find lasting happiness, we must focus on activities that help us grow through knowledge and self-reflection.
+We learned that imagination, pre-conditioning, and natural acceptance play crucial roles in life."